Hiroshi Kagawa: Playing career

-Hiroshi Kagawa was born in Kobe in 1924.
-After graduating from Kobe University of Commerce, he played for Osaka SC.
+Hiroshi Kagawa was born in Kobe on 29 December 1924.
+After graduating from Kobe University of Commerce, he played for Osaka SC as a forward.
 He and his team won second place at 1952 Emperor's Cup.
-His teammates included Taro Kagawa, Taizo Kawamoto, Toshio Iwatani, and others.
+His teammates included Taro Kagawa, Taizo Kawamoto, and Toshio Iwatani.

 Journalist career

-Hiroshi Kagawa started a journalist career in 1951.
+Kagawa started a journalist career in 1951.
 In 1952, he joined Sankei Shimbun.
 He also served as editor of Sankei Sports from 1974 to 1984.
 In 1990, he retired and then became a freelance journalist.
-He also produced "Japan Soccer Archive" with Japan Football Museum from 2007.
+He also produced Japan Soccer Archive with Japan Football Museum from 2007.
 In 2010, he was selected Japan Football Hall of Fame.
 He covered ten World Cups.
 At the 2014 World Cup, he was 89 years old and was the oldest media representative on duty.
-On January 12, 2015, he was presented with the FIFA Presidential Award at the 2014 FIFA Ballon d'Or by President Sepp Blatter.
+On 12 January 2015, he was presented with the FIFA Presidential Award at the 2014 FIFA Ballon d'Or by President Sepp Blatter.

+Death

+Kagawa died in Kobe on 5 December 2024, at the age of 99.